 The Ethics Committee is responsible for identifying, reviewing and evaluating candidates to serve as our directors (consistent with criteria approved by our Board), reviewing and evaluating incumbent directors, recommending to our Board for selection candidates for election to our Board, making recommendations to our Board regarding the membership of the committees of our Board, assessing the performance of our Board, and developing our corporate governance principles.
-Our Ethics Committee charter can be found on our website at www.gladstoneinvestment.com.
-During the fiscal year ended March 31, 2018, the Ethics Committee was composed of Messrs.
+Our Ethics Committee charter can be found in the Corporate Governance section of our website at www.gladstoneinvestment.com.
+During the fiscal year ended March 31, 2019, the Ethics Committee was composed of Messrs.
 Adelgren (Chairperson), Outland and Wilkinson.
 Mr. Parker and Mses.
 English and Merrick served as alternate members of the Ethics Committee.
-Alternate members of the Ethics Committee serve and participate in meetings of the committee only in the event of an absence of a regular member of the committee.
 Each member and alternate of the Ethics Committee is independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
 The Ethics Committee met four times during the last fiscal year.